foo123/img2svg/README.md

 # img2svg

-Vectorize Image Data to SVG using potrace algorithm v.1.16 with color
+Vectorize Image Data to SVG using POTRACE
+Based on [multilabel-potrace by Hugo Raguet](https://gitlab.com/1a7r0ch3/multilabel-potrace), which is based on [potrace by Peter Selinger](https://potrace.sourceforge.net/)

-**version 1.0.0** (17 kB minified)
+**version 2.0.0** (25 kB minified)

 **demo in nodejs with `CanvasLite`:**